-Ultimate Packing Guide: What to Pack for a Trip to Charleston SC this Fall (you’ll want more than just clothing)
+Ultimate Packing Guide: What to Pack for a Trip to Charleston SC in 2025 (you’ll want more than just clothing)

 One of the best times to visit Charleston?
 Autumn